Modernizing a Legacy ASP.NET 3.5 App to React + .NET 10

 Results

-The legacy ASP.NET 3.5 app still runs for a small number of rarely used modules.
+The legacy ASP.NET 3.5 app still runs for two rarely-used modules.
 It will be decommissioned by Q2 2026.
 But the important thing is that it no longer blocks progress.

 Lessons Learned